Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-2-cursor-parents.md

 }
 ```

+The previous code you used at the start of this article used the `Game.Instance.StartingConsole` property, and now you're using the `Game.Instance.Screen` property, conceptually known as the "current screen."
+When SadConsole starts up, the `Game.Instance.Screen` property is assigned to the `StartingConsole` property, so they are the same object.
+The current screen is the `StartingConsole`.
+The current screen is the object that is processed by SadConsole every game frame.
+It represents what is on the screen visually and what game logic is run.

 If you run the game now, nothing will be displayed.
 A `ScreenObject` is just a container that lets you add multiple child objects to it, but it itself doesn't draw anything.
 You can do this same thing with a `Console`, but the console would also want to draw something and use resources.
 So when you have a container that doesn't need to draw anything directly, `ScreenObject` is the object you want to use.

 > [!IMPORTANT]
 > Because you've replaced the `Game.Instance.Screen` property and you've destroyed the starting console, `Game.Instance.StartingConsole`can no longer be used.
+Destroying the starting console is important when you're no longer using it, as it frees up computer and video card memory.

 ## First child console